tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 Because these labels are used by the compile time garbage collection to determine when data can be dropped, they are called “lifetimes”.
 As mentioned above today you rarely need them, because the compiler infers them.
 As the compiler has improved they are needed less.
 So you'll see labels more often in older code.

 Safety monitor: don't worry about making a mistake with lifetimes.
 If you declare lifetime to be too short, I'll catch your mistake and show you the code path where it goes wrong.
 If you declare a lifetime to be too long, worst case scenario an object is kept around longer than is theoretically necessary, but it still won't be leaked.

+# Pass by value vs Pass by reference

+Similar to Java, Rust's function calls are normally “pass by reference” meaning that if you pass an object to a function and modify it the caller will see those modifications.
+However also like Java, primitives are an exception to this and are “pass by value”.
+Meaning if you pass an integer to a function and it increments it.
+The caller will not see the change.

+In Java this is just a hardcoded rule and only primitives are copied.
+In Rust you can define your own types that are treated this way by having them implement “Copy” which is what is called a “marker trait”.
+It is similar an interface with no methods in Java indicating something about a class.
+(Like ‘Cloneable’ or ‘Serializable’)

+# TODO
+  • String types (mutability, borrowing, assignment as move) ◦ String concatenation
+      ▪ Format!
+In example
+    ◦ Stringbuilder
+    ◦ In Java Strings are Immutable, and a primitive.
+You might not think about it too much but this is an essential language feature.
+If Java hadn’t provided a single standard String implementation in the standard library, or if they had chosen to make it mutable it would be very difficult to work in the language.
+Imagine if every time you passed a string into a method you had to make a defensive copy or carefully check the method’s Javadocs to make sure it doesn’t modify the string.
+So it might seem surprising that Rust went into a different direction.
+However there is a very simple reason for this, Rust’s methods always declare if they need to modify the value being passed. __.
+Similarly the caller has to explicitly pass either a mutable or immutable reference or slice of the string.
+So there is no ambiguity.
+A function can never pass a string somewhere and have it unexpectedly modified.
+  • Fixed size arrays
+  • Byte array and ByteBuffer
+  • Vec and arraylist
+    ◦ Strings are actually Vecs of UTF-8 characters/bytes
+  • Raw strings for multi line constants
+  • Slices
+    ◦ Str is a slice of a String (get it?)
+    ◦ Should be after indexes and range traits are introduced (Operator overloading) ◦ A slice of a vec is an array
+      ▪ Made possible by ownership